 Myth 2: Winter Tires Don’t Affect My Insurance

 This myth is a bit tricky to unpack so let’s jump into it.
 It’s true that winter tires don’t directly affect your insurance premiums; accidents do, however, and winter tires reduce the chances of you having an accident.
 In this way, winter tires can reduce your premiums by keeping you accident-free.
 More importantly, they can help keep you and your family safe.
 Winter tires are, in fact, so crucial to reducing accident rates that MPI offers low-interest loans for winter tires.

 Myth 3: A Vacant home invalidates your home/tenant/condo insurance

 Well, as with most insurance issues, it is complicated.
-The first important thing to know is that YES if your home is Vacant, and you have not advised your insurance company, they can Void your policy – leaving you with no insurance.
-If you leave you house while on vacation, the good news is that this is not considered vacant, it is considered unoccupied, however most home/tenant/condo insurance policies will require that if you go away on holidays and it’s during the winter (heating season), you must arrange to have the home inspected daily.
-Some insurance companies will agree to waive this requirement for example if you have a monitored alarm system that is hooked up to a low temperature sensor – that would go off if the temperature in the house goes below a set amount.
-You should always check and get something in writing from your insurance broker prior to going on holidays, as the stipulations of this coverage varies between each insurance company and can change from time to time.
+The first important thing to know is that YES if your home is Vacant, and you have not advised your insurance company, they can void your policy – leaving you with no insurance.
+If you leave your house while on vacation, the good news is that this is not considered vacant, it is considered unoccupied, however most home/tenant/condo insurance policies will require that if you go away on holidays and it’s during the winter (heating season), you must arrange to have the home inspected daily.
+Some insurance companies will agree to waive this requirement for example if you have a monitored alarm system that is hooked up to a low-temperature sensor – that would go off if the temperature in the house goes below a set amount.
+You should always check and get something in writing from your insurance broker prior to going on holiday, as the stipulations of this coverage vary between each insurance company and can change from time to time.